notmattpress/poocommerce-payments/readme.txt

 * Dev - Add Cursor config folder to .gitignore
 * Dev - Bump WC tested up to version to 9.8.1
 * Dev - Bump WC tested up to version to 9.8.2
+* Dev - Delete NOX profile during account reset from Overview or Connect page.
+* Dev - Fix Apple Pay and Google Pay not requested from NOX In-context flow.
 * Dev - Merged WC_REST_Payments_Payment_Intents_Create_Controller back into WC_REST_Payments_Payment_Intents_Controller after confirming that the issue that caused the split was solved.
 * Dev - Replace WCPay in messages with WooPayments